srinivasmohan/onepower_aws/README.md

 Description
 ===========

 This cookbook provides libraries, resources and providers to configure and manage Amazon Web Services components and offerings with the EC2 API.
-While the Opscode provide aws cookbook does do this, It does'nt support creating AWS PIOPS EBS volumes (which I need!) and hence this cookbook.

 Currently supported resources:

-* EBS Volumes (`ebs_volume`) - My primary need was to be able to setup [Provisioned IOPS Volumes](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSPerformance.html#benchmark_piops), so this is the only present option for now in this cookbook.
+* EBS Volumes (`ebs_volume`)
-* Elastic IPs - TODO/On-the-way
+* Elastic IPs - (`elasticip`)
-* Elastic Load Balancer - TODO/On-the-way
+* Elastic Load Balancer - TODO

 This is built from the Opscode AWS cookbook with the following differences -
 * Uses Fog instead of `rightaws`
 * As a result, allows creation of AWS PIOPS EBS volumes (EBS with guaranteed IOPs)
 * Tags created volumes if description is set (Name tag shows in console)

-This is a drop in replacement in cookbooks that use the AWS module - However for *existing chef managed instances that had volumes created using `aws` module*, you may need to update the node data as this module uses the node attributes `onepwr_aws/ebs_volume` to persist info on volume-ids of alloted volumes etc.

 Requirements
 ============